VladimirDip/Yatube/README.md

 Day 3: I come back after New Year holidays.
 I continue to write my project.
 Now I add static files for homepage

+Day 4-5: It's hard time when you could go to work in offline and writing code.
+So, I am continuing to learn Django.
+    New Files:
+        such as folder users/
+    New skills site:
+        Can find an article by the word,
+        Can registration,
+        And some cleaned code